Infamous Decade: Import substitution industrialization and Pinedo's economic policies

 On the other hand, the trade isolationism of the world powers ultimately prompted the beginning of Argentine industrial development via import substitution.
 Important firms, such as the Bunge & Born agribusiness food company and the Tornquist group, previously turned towards exports but began to diversify their activities and invest in national industries aimed at local consumption.

-Under the direction of Minister of Economy Federico Pinedo from Independent Socialist Party, economic policy became interventionist, although still in a conservative aim.
+Under the direction of Minister of Economy Federico Pinedo, economic policy became interventionist, although still with a conservative aim.
 Pinedo created the Central Bank (BCRA), which was advised by Sir Otto Niemeyer, the director of the Bank of England.
 The BCRA's board of director was mainly composed of personalities tied to private banks.
 It had as its missions the managing of the peso and the regulation of interest rates.
 Writer and thinker Raúl Scalabrini Ortiz was a strong critic of British involvement in Argentina, of which the BCRA itself was the prime example.

 The Juntas Reguladores Nacionales were also created during this period, aimed at developing private and state activities and controlling the quality of products, both for national consumption and for export.
 In order to support prices of products and avoid overproduction, the Juntas destroyed entire loads of corn, used as fuel for locomotives, despite popular hunger.
 Thirty million pesos per year were spent to destroy wine products.

 Furthermore, Pinedo launched a national project of road construction, the national network reaching 30,000 kilometers in 1938 (although many remained without pavement).
 This competed with the railway system, in the hands of mostly British companies, and furthered the penetration of US firms selling motor vehicles in the Argentine market.
 US foreign direct investment (FDI) grew during this time, with companies such as the textile firms Sudamtex, Ducilo and Anderson Clayton establishing themselves in Argentina, as well as the tire companies Firestone and Goodyear, the electronics firm Philco and the chemistry firm Johnson & Johnson.